Increasing positive monoids of ordered fields are FF-monoids: Atomicity and Factorization on Commutative Monoids

 \section{Atomicity and Factorization on Commutative Monoids}

-This section contains basic terminology concerning the atomicity and factorization theory of commutative monoids.
+This section contains basic terminology concerning the atomic structure and factorization theory of commutative monoids.
 Here we also introduce notation for two special families of commutative monoids that will appear systematically in this sequel: numerical semigroups and Puiseux monoids.
-For extensive background information on commutative semigroups and non-unique factorization theory, we refer readers to the monographs \cite{pG01} of Grillet and \cite{GH06} of Geroldinger and Halter-Koch, respectively.
+Reference material on commutative semigroups can be found in \cite{pG01} of Grillet.
+On the other hand, the monograph \cite{GH06} of Geroldinger and Halter-Koch offers extensive background information on atomic monoids and their non-unique factorization theory.